nicoleanderson21/Project-3/README.md

 # Ethical Considerations
+We made sure to handle data and analyze it in a fair and moral way.
+We were transparent by giving credit to websites and sources whenever we used their information.
+This helped us show respect to the people who originally created the data or ideas we used.
+We wanted to be honest and accountable, so we included clear references to where we got our information from.
+This allowed others to check and confirm that our findings were trustworthy.
 # Data References

 The dataset used for this project was the "2019-2024 US Stock Market Data" csv file found on kaggle.